cds-hooks/docs/source/includes/_hook_catalog.md

 }
 ```

+**Purpose**: Inform an external CDS service that the user is in the process of
+prescribing a new medication, and solicit feedback about the
+prescription-in-progress.

 **Contextual data**: The set of proposed medication prescriptions. using the
 FHIR `MedicationPrescription` resource.
 See example in the sidebar.

 ## `order-review`

-**Purpose**: Inform an external CDS service that the user is in the process of
-reviewing a set of orders (sometimes known as a "shopping cart"), and solicit
-feedback about the orders being reviewed.

 ```json
 {